lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 ```

 `@part1`

+#### Directed Acyclic Graph (DAG)

 ![DAG](https://assets.datacamp.com/production/repositories/2079/datasets/2d3a0b3b5a2f6f084658a87f5d942bc77d9fe28f/ch3-v2-classic-confounder.png)

-- Graphic called a *directed acyclic graph*

 `@script`
-The classic definition of a confounder is a variable that can influence both the outcome and the exposure.
-Understanding confounding is essential to making more accurate inferences about an association.
-This graph is called a directed acyclic graph or DAG.
-Creating DAGs is a powerful and insightful approach to finding confounders because they make explicit hypothetical causal pathways.
+One powerful approach to identifying confounding is to draw graphs such as this one.
+This type of graph is called a directed acyclic graph or DAG.
+Creating DAGs help by making hypothetical causal pathways explicit and linked.

 ---
 ## Identifying adjustment variables with dagitty